- Solicitors For Business

 - A delay to the launch date of the website

-- Reputational damage to a sub-standard or absent website
+- Reputational damage due to a substandard or absent website

 - Loss of business due to poor functionality

-If you feel that a web designer has failed to honour the terms of an agreement, they may be in breach of contract and you should take immediate legal action to protect your business.
+If you feel that a web designer has failed to honour the terms of an agreement, they may be in breach of contract.
+In these cases, you should contact a solicitor with e-commerce expertise to see whether legal action will be needed to protect your business.